-Designing furniture forms he felt revealed the particular “destiny” of each board of timber, his works took on a new language in the names of the forms imposed upon them: Minguren, Conoid, Odakyu, Bahut and others.
-Individually, they reference a place, person or idea, but combined form an idiom of reverence for the natural world and unique design philosophy.
+Designing furniture forms he felt revealed the particular “destiny” of each board of timber, Nakashima’s work took on a new language in the names of the forms imposed upon them: Minguren, Conoid, Odakyu, Bahut, and others.
+Individually, the names reference a place, person, or idea, but combined, they form an idiom of reverence for the natural world and Nakashima’s unique design philosophy.

 The Conoid line, for example, is a geometric term that Nakashima first used in 1957 in the design of a studio whose roof took the uniquely curved “Conoid” shape that now bears its name.
 His furniture designs that followed, from 1957 to 1961, took the same name, announcing a new era of achievement and aspiration for the studio.

 George Nakashima (American, 1905-1990), Conoid Chair, New Hope, Pennsylvania, 1967 I Sold for $3,750

 Around 1960, Nakashima designed his eponymous Conoid chair.
 The chair revisits his “New” chair design from 1955 with a scooped seat, hickory spindles, and curved crest rail (all evocative of his Windsor chair design), but with a cantilevered seat and continuous leg and stile, which support the sitter on “two feet.”
 The sled feet were devised to provide stability and allow the chair to slide on carpeted surfaces.